sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-themes.md

 To customize the Windows default theme, you must include the settings: [DesktopBackground](microsoft-windows-shell-setup-themes-desktopbackground.md) and [ThemeName](microsoft-windows-shell-setup-themes-themename.md).
 You may also optionally include the settings: [BrandIcon](microsoft-windows-shell-setup-themes-brandicon.md), [ScreenSaver](microsoft-windows-shell-setup-themes-screensaver.md), and [WindowColor](microsoft-windows-shell-setup-themes-windowcolor.md).

-To use the Windows Classic theme as the default theme instead, set [DefaultThemesOff](microsoft-windows-shell-setup-themes-defaultthemesoff.md) to **true**.

 To create additional custom theme files, use the **Personalization** item within Control Panel, or see the MSDN topic: [Creating and Installing Theme Files](http://go.microsoft.com/fwlink/?LinkId=141343).

 ## Child Elements